lindseydiloreto/craft-autoassignusergroup/README.md

 - **Settings > Plugins > Auto-Assign User Group**

 There you will see a list of available user groups, under the heading "User Group(s) to be Auto-Assigned".
-Simply check every group that a new user should be automatically assigned to, and hit Save.
-It's just that easy!
+Simply check every group that a new user should be automatically assigned to, and hit Save. **From that point on, every new user created through the Control Panel will automatically belong to the specified group.**

 If no user groups have been created yet, you'll see a message that "No user groups exist" and a link to "Create one now..."